udevsio/DevOps-Bootcamp/README.md

 3. Combine every used command into script file.
 Script should be global - explain how to do it?

-	1.Open script file with command vim
+	1.Open script file with command vim\n
 	if your Linux could not recognize command vim you can download it with command sudo apt install vim
 	1.1 vim file name.sh